AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/remove-filters-views-groupings.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Remove filters, views, and groupings
-description: (NOTE: when this goes live, eidt or remove the original aricle: Sharing a Filter, View, or Grouping - see if anything from this old article can remain as a reference; the remove and share a grouping, etc have been turned into how tos)
+description: "(NOTE: when this goes live, eidt or remove the original aricle: Sharing a Filter, View, or Grouping - see if anything from this old article can remain as a reference; the remove and share a grouping, etc have been turned into how tos)"
 ---

 # Remove filters, views, and groupings